neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

 When you are done, go back to Compass and examine the connection you created.
 When you open that connection, you should see a database named `fake_so`, and in that database you should see collections named `Answer`, `Comment`, `Question`, and `Tag` with several documents in each of them, much like you got when running `populate_db.ts` locally.

-You have now completed seeting up your MongoDB database.
+You have now completed setting up your MongoDB database.

 {: .note }